orientechnologies/orientdb-docs/ee/Auditing.md

 ### "schema"
 Where:
 - `onCreateClassEnabled`: If `true`, enables auditing of class creation events.
 The default is `false`.
 - `onCreateClassMessage`: A custom message stored in the `note` field of the auditing record on class creation events.
-It supports the dynamic binding of values, look at [Customize the message](Auditing.md#customize-the-message).
+It supports the dynamic binding of values, look at [Customize the message](Auditing.md#customizing-the-message).
 - `onDropClassEnabled`: If `true`, enables auditing of class drop events.
 The default is `false`.
 - `onDropClassMessage`: A custom message stored in the `note` field of the auditing record on drop class events.
-It supports the dynamic binding of values, look at [Customize the message](Auditing.md#customize-the-message).
+It supports the dynamic binding of values, look at [Customize the message](Auditing.md#customizing-the-message).

-#### Customing the Message
+#### Customizing the Message
 - The variable `${class}` will be substituted in the specified message, if create class or drop class auditing is enabled.